 This Policy informs about the personal data collection method and procedure from the website https://www.thpa.gr, stating each category of data that we may collect, store and process during our exchanges with the purpose of collection-storage-processing, the categories of persons concerned by the data and the third parties to whom the data and the rights that natural persons enjoy as data subjects.
 ThPA SA uses its best endeavours to protect your personal data on the condition that the data you provide us are accurate and true.
 Moreover, this Policy describes to the extent possible the safety measures we adopt to protect the confidentiality of the personal data and lists examples of guarantees for activities and actions from which ThPA SA will abstain.
 The use of personal or non-personal data collected by ThPA SA serves the following goals:

-Improvement and adaptation of the website: ThPA SA is going to use these data exclusively for the purposes for which they were collected and for providing you information.
+Improvement and adaptation of the website: ThPA SA shall use this information only for the purposes for which it was collected and to provide you with information.
 Also, it will use them to adjust the content of the website to your needs and improve its composition, its changes and its potential.

 Legal use: ThPA SA can collect, store, disclose and, generally, process your personal data when it is so required by the General Data Protection Regulation and/or by Law, or, when it is necessary, in order to protect or defend its own or your interests.

-Supply of electronic services through a user identification procedure: ThPA SA will use this information in order complete your electronic application.
-More precisely:
+Supply of electronic services through a user identification procedure: ThPA SA shall use this information for the purpose of processing your electronic application and more specifically:

 a) to register a User on the “BTX platform” in order to issue a Customs Attestation Form FZ/AE, and,